insertjokehere/flutter_reactive_ble/packages/reactive_ble_windows/README.md

 When running the `integrate install` command, take note of the path to your toolchain file.

 ### Set up your environment
-Ensure that both the `cmake` and `vcpkg` commands are in your PATH and can be found.
+Ensure that `vcpkg` is in your PATH and can be found.

 Ensure that the `CMAKE_TOOLCHAIN_FILE` is set to the path you noted when installing `vcpkg`.

 ### Building

+For projects that use this library, copy `windows/vcpkg.json` into the `windows/` directory of your project to ensure that this libraries dependencies get built automatically.

 You can now run `flutter run -d "windows"`.

 **IMPORTANT**: